no00ne/CS305-2025Spring-FinalProject/README.md

         * If the blocks exist in the local blockchain, send the blocks one by one to the requester using the function `enqueue_message` in `outbox.py`.

    * msg_type == "GET_BLOCK_HEADERS"
-        * Read all block header in the local blockchain and store them in `headers`.
+        * Read all block headers in the local blockchain and store them in `headers`.
         * Create a `BLOCK_HEADERS` message, which should include `{message type, sender's ID, headers}`.
         * Send the `BLOCK_HEADERS` message to the requester using the function `enqueue_message` in `outbox.py`.